The 1984 Topps Football set is THE landmark football card set of the 1980s.

 But, the 1984 Topps set features one of the best collections of big-name rookies across any sports card set from the 1980s.

-In this piece, we take a closer look at the 1984 Topps set, providing PSA population data, card values, and thoughts on overall investment potential.
+This piece looks closely at the 1984 Topps set, providing PSA population data, card values, and thoughts on overall investment potential.

 1984 Topps Football Card Facts